chronicleprotocol/documentation/docs/validators/existing-k8s.md

 #### Prep Secrets

-Ghost / Musig share the ETH credentials We can create secrets that will be used by both pods in the feed as below:
+We can create secrets that will be used by both pods in the feed as below:

 ```bash